-Our preschool through kindergarten is affectionately referred to as our early childhood program.
+Our preschool through kindergarten is affectionately referred to as our early years program.
 Do not be fooled into thinking that their age means their learning experience is any less robust than their older counterparts.
 Taking full advantage of our students’ natural love of learning, our enthusiastic faculty engage them in exciting hands-on projects and immersive educational experiences, including an array of enriching field trips.
 Each classroom’s lead teacher and teacher assistant guide students in discovering their talents and in developing social, emotional and physical skills.
 In a creative and celebratory environment, students learn not only from their homeroom teachers and specialty subject teachers, but also their “big buddies” in fourth and fifth grades and in our Middle School.

-Early Childhood School Director
+Early Years Director